andreaswillems/mongo-crud-layer/README.md

 #### update(criteria, obj, collection, callback)
 Replaces the object in the given collection with given object.
+**!!!
+Not available in GridFS mode !!!**

 * criteria - the criteria to search for in the database, usually the object's _id
 * obj - the replacing object
 * collection - the collection to search in
-* callback - the callback function receiving the result object returned by MongoDB
+* callback - a callback function with two parameters: error and a mongodb [result object](http://docs.mongodb.org/manual/reference/command/insert/#insert-command-output)

 ```javascript
 ...